smcneece/HABA/README.md

 ### 📝 Notes

-- This triggers only when Home Assistant fully restarts/reboots, not on a "quick reload".
+- Triggers only on full Home Assistant reboot, not on quick reloads.
-- If you run multiple Echo devices, use a group notify like `notify.alexa_media_everywhere` to reach them all.
+- Recommend using a group notify (like `notify.alexa_media_everywhere`) if you want to announce across multiple Echo devices.
-- All text and sounds are optional — just delete the soundbank line if you want voice only.
+- See instructions above to create a speaker group in the Alexa app.

 ---